-Who Won the First Democratic Debate?: RaceAhead
+Who Won the First Democratic Debate?

 The first of two Democratic presidential debates are in the can, with the second one coming at us like a freight train.
 (Fortune’s got you covered on what to expect tonight here.)

-Last night’s event brought out the chatty in all social networks, and the memes came early and often.
+Last night’s event brought out the chatty in all social networks, and the memescame early and often.
 (Mirándote, Señor Beto.)

 Most observers, myself included, thought that Senator Elizabeth Warren won the evening, in part by coming prepared to explain her broader vision for the role of government in the lives of middle class and struggling families, but also by being the candidate against whom the others were measured.
 Right off the bat, her fellow debaters were asked to respond to three of her plans: debt-free college, higher taxes for the ultra-wealthy, and her scheme to break up the big tech companies.
 Vox has a good breakdown here.